aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/12-web-performance.md

 The solution is to create a single bundle for your CSS that includes all its dependencies inside it, so instead you just make 1 request to one massive thing instead of 5 requests to 5 semi-massive things that can't be parallelized.

+#### Remove unused CSS or JS

+On the chrome devtools, you can go to the **coverage** tab, which will show you the current assets being used ont he website and how much of the CSS or JS is unused.
+This lets you do cool things like only loading the CSS or JS when necessary.

-#### Preload resources
+#### Preload vs Prefetch

+Two concepts that are vital to downloading essential resources ahead of time are preloading and prefetching:

+- **preloading**: Downloads resources ahead of time and prioritizes them.
+Putting a `<link rel="preload" />` tag in your HTML preloads that resource ahead of time and puts it in the beginning of the network waterfall.
+- **prefetching**: Downloads an entire URL ahead of time, which would be something like a website URL.
+This is useful for pre-downloading the next page in your site you think the user is going to click on.

+**preloading**
+****
-It's important to preload resources on the internet, like google fonts, CDNs, and external stylesheets.
+It's important to preload resources on the internet, like google fonts, CDNs, and external stylesheets, all these external or internal resources that are needed for the functionality and appearance of your web app.

 Here are the attributes you should put on a `<link>` tag to make it preload a resource: